Breast Implant Malposition

 Your breast implant may slide from its original and desired position right after your surgery or gradually after surgery.
 The implant displacement can be more noticeable if you are lying on your back.

 Breast Implant Malposition Classified by its Movement Direction:

-- The implant can also shift toward each other, known as medial displacement or symmastia.
+- The implant can also shift toward each other, known as medial displacement, symmastia, or uni-boob.